nikki-experiments/my-react-boilerplate/README.md

 Make it easy to run by adding "dev" to your package.json npm scripts.
 To run: `yarn dev`

-## Setup Hot Module Reloader
+## Setup Hot Module Replacement

-When Hot Module Reloader is setup, you won't have to continually rebuild your files to see changes made to code after you've saved your file.
+When Hot Module Replacement is setup, you won't have to continually rebuild your files to see changes made to code after you've saved your file.
 You will be able to save your current state while only the thing you changed gets updated and all without a hard refresh of the page.
 This makes for incredibly faster development.
 Yay!

 To set up HMR, open webpack file and 1) import webpack 2) change the entry object to array and add to it 3) add to devServer object 4) then add the new plugins array.
 Also set publicPath to the output object.